To My Dear Twenty-Somethings,

 If any edges are particularly thin, tuck them under for more even cooking.
 Drizzle with olive oil.
 Spread oil over the entire surface with a basting brush or paper towel.

 Sprinkle with garlic pepper.
-That is all you need.
 Allow salmon to sit for about 15 minutes while the oven (or grill) heats up.

 Bake in a fully preheated oven for 10 minutes.
 Set a timer.
 By 10 minutes, the salmon’s surface should have lost its translucence.
-If not, put it back in the oven for 2 minutes.
-Use the tip of a knife to test for almost doneness anywhere but the thickest part of the salmon.
-The fillet should split or separate where ever you poke it with the knife.
-See how the fillet broke into zig-zaggy (flakey) segments?
-The sides are cooked, and the center will finish cooking as it sits outside of the oven.
+If not, put it back in the oven for 2 more minutes.

-Allow salmon to rest in its baking pan for ten minutes so the heat from the surface of the fish can transfer into the center of the fillet and finish the cooking process.
+Loosely cover the salmon with foil.
+Allow to rest in the baking pan for ten minutes.
+The heat from the surface of the fish will transfer into the center of the fillet and finish the cooking process.
 For a refresher on how Heat Transfer works in foods, go here.

 Salmon can be served either hot, at room temperature, or chilled.